 |Resource-Optimized Fermionic Local-Hamiltonian Simulation on Quantum Computer for Quantum Chemistry

-|Year of Publication||2020|
+|Year of Publication

-|Authors||Wang, Q, Li, M, Monroe, C, Nam, Y
+|Wang, Q, Li, M, Monroe, C, Nam, Y

 The ability to simulate a fermionic system on a quantum computer is expected to revolutionize chemical engineering, materials design, nuclear physics, to name a few.
 Thus, optimizing the simulation circuits is of significance in harnessing the power of quantum computers.
 Here, we address this problem in two aspects.
-In the fault-tolerant regime, we optimize the $\rzgate$ gate counts and depths, assuming the use of a product-formula algorithm for implementation.
-In the pre-fault tolerant regime, we optimize the two-qubit gate counts, assuming the use of variational quantum eigensolver (VQE) approach.
-Specifically to the latter, we present a framework that enables bootstrapping the VQE progression towards the convergence of the ground-state energy of the fermionic system.
-This framework, based on perturbation theory, also improves the energy estimate at each cycle of the VQE progression dramatically, resulting in significant savings of quantum resources required to be within a pre-specified tolerance from the known ground-state energy in the test-bed, classically-accessible system of the water molecule.
-We also explore a suite of generalized transformations of fermion to qubit operators and show that resource-requirement savings of up to nearly 20% is possible.
+In the fault-tolerant regime, we optimize the $\rzgate$ and $\tgate$ gate counts along with the ancilla qubit counts required, assuming the use of a product-formula algorithm for implementation.
+We obtain a savings ratio of two in the gate counts and a savings ratio of eleven in the number of ancilla qubits required over the state of the art.
+In the pre-fault tolerant regime, we optimize the two-qubit gate counts, assuming the use of the variational quantum eigensolver (VQE) approach.
+Specific to the latter, we present a framework that enables bootstrapping the VQE progression towards the convergence of the ground-state energy of the fermionic system.
+This framework, based on perturbation theory, is capable of improving the energy estimate at each cycle of the VQE progression, by about a factor of three closer to the known ground-state energy compared to the standard VQE approach in the test-bed, classically-accessible system of the water molecule.
+The improved energy estimate in turn results in a commensurate level of savings of quantum resources, such as the number of qubits and quantum gates, required to be within a pre-specified tolerance from the known ground-state energy.
+We also explore a suite of generalized transformations of fermion to qubit operators and show that resource-requirement savings of up to more than 20% is possible.